 That’s where you come in.
 Virtual assistants can have a variety of responsibilities, including:

-- Pinterest VA – usually someone who both makes Pinterest pins and also manages a business’s Pinterest account
+- Pinterest VA: Usually someone who both makes Pinterest pins and manages a business’s Pinterest account

-- Social media management – managing company’s Facebook, Twitter, Instagram, etc.
+- Social media management: Managing the company’s Facebook, Twitter, Instagram, etc.

 - Market research/digital marketing